skylerto/java-data-structs/README.md

 This repo is strictly for study purposes.

-Created from material owned by York University/their repected owners.
+Created as a test for myself, from questions/material owned by York University and their repected owners.